alonsoir/demo-quartz/README.md

           35bed865bcbc        springcloud/eureka                       "java -jar /app.jar"     8 days ago          Up 30 minutes       0.0.0.0:8761->8761/tcp                             demo-quartz_eureka-server_1

-I found that with latest confluentinc components, topics are created when the app is running, so there will no need to login into kafka container and create the topics.
+Topics are created using KafkaProducerConfig class, topicMessageName method and topicEthereumName method.
+Topics are created when the app is running, so there will no need to login into kafka container and create the topics.

 You can change aironman topic`s name with whatever you want.

 Check application.properties file and change this line: